clebrown/family-friday/README.md

-# README
+# Family Friday

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Objective: Automate the process of assigning employees to groups for lunch on Family Friday.

+Solution: An application that allows people to enter employee names, and automatically assign them to a lunch group (minimum of 3 people, maximum of 5 people in each group)

+Technologies Used:
-* Ruby version
+* Ruby on Rails

-* System dependencies
+* Postgresql

-* Configuration
+Configuration

-* Database creation

-* Database initialization
+Database creation: run ```rails db:create```, then ```rails db:migrate``` in terminal to create and migrate the database

-* How to run the test suite
+Server: run ```rails s``` to run the server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...